-Commonwealth Games: Emma McKeon’s record among Aussie Gold
+Commonwealth Games: Emma McKeon’s record among Aussie gold

 The path to Olympic glory?

-Australian triathlon has set an ambitious target of returning to the podium at the Paris Olympics after a medals stepping stone at the Commonwealth Games.
+Australian triathlon authorities have set an ambitious target of returning to the podium at the Paris Olympics after a medals stepping stone at the Commonwealth Games.

-This year’s revelation Sophie Linn collapsed at the finish on Sunday after anchoring Australia to bronze at the Commwealth Games mixed team relay.
+This year’s revelation, Sophie Linn, collapsed at the finish on Sunday after anchoring Australia to bronze at the Commonwealth Games mixed team relay.

 It followed Matt Hauser’s bronze in the individual race two days ago and Linn’s fifth in the women’s race.

-Once the nation to beat in triathlon, Australia has dropped away badly and Erin Densham’s bronze in London was its most recent Olympic medal.
+Once the nation to beat in triathlon, Australia has dropped away badly.
+Erin Densham’s bronze in London was its most recent Olympic medal.

-But after the disaster of the Tokyo Games, where the Australians were well off the pace, team boss Justin Drew says they are back on track.
+But after the disaster of the Tokyo Games, where the Australians were well off the pace, team boss Justin Drew said they were back on track.

-“One of the things you have to look at is it’s okay to be ambitious,” Drew said.
+“One of the things you have to look at is it’s OK to be ambitious,” Drew said.

 “Why shouldn’t we be there?